Stanback/alpine-samba/README.md

   -v $PWD/smb.conf:/etc/samba/smb.conf \
   -v $PWD/dozer:/dozer \
   -v $PWD/share:/share \
-  -p 137:137/udp \
-  -p 138:138/udp \
-  -p 139:139 \
   -p 445:445 \
   --name samba \
   --restart=always \
   stanback/alpine-samba
 ```

-If you would like more debugging output, append `--debuglevel=5` to
-the above command.

-You can use `--net=host` instead of the `-p` port mappings if you want
+You can replace `-p 445:445` with `--net=host` above if you want to use your
-to bypass Docker's proxy, however it's not necessary.
+host's networking stack instead of Docker's proxy but it's not necessary.
+You
+can append additional arguments for `smbd` or append `--help` for a list of
+options.

 ## Add Users